-The income generation of the portfolio remains good and the Board is proposing a final dividend of 8.6p per share for the year which would result in a full year dividend of 23.85p per share, an increase of 1.5% year-on-year.
+The income generation of the portfolio remained solid, especially when viewed against FTSE All-Share companies - a number of which reduced their dividends.
+The Board is proposing a final dividend of 8.75p per share for the year which would result in a full year dividend of 24.35p per share, an increase of 2.1% year-on-year.